 - There’s a premium on accumulating money early on to fund investment

-1.)
-Make your investment philosophy reflect your personality
+- Make your investment philosophy reflect your personality.

-– specialize in an area where you know a great deal and follow successful investors with a track record
+- Try to be rational about why you buy certain stocks.
+Specialize in an area where you know a great deal and follow successful investors with a track record

-– you should have few investments and you should minimize “advisors”/”money managers”
+- Be proactive and unbalanced: you should have very few investments and you should minimize “advisors”/money managers

-5.)
-Invest most when the stock market is low à “value investing” by Benjamin Graham
+- Invest most when the stock market is low (read “The Intelligent Investor” by Benjamin Graham)

-7.)
-Consider the merits of emerging markets à places with highest/fastest GNP growth
+- Consider the merits of emerging markets: places with highest/fastest GNP growth

 The Habits of Happiness